Open defecation: Media

 The mainstream media in some affected countries, including India and Pakistan, have recently been publicizing the issue of open defecation.

 Legal status

 In certain jurisdictions, open or public defecation is a criminal offense that can be punished with a fine or even imprisonment.

 In popular culture

-David Sedaris' essay "Adventures at Poo Corner" dealt with people who openly defecate in commercial businesses.
+David Sedaris's essay "Adventures at Poo Corner" dealt with people who openly defecate in commercial businesses.

 Open defecation during outdoor activities

 Some national parks prohibit open defecation in some areas.
 If defecating openly, the general advice is to defecate into a dug hole, and cover with soil.